cucumber/common-wiki/Fixtures.md

 ## Fixture helper methods

 If you want to also enable the fixture helper methods, such as *users(:admin)*, you need to add the following to your env.rb file (pretty much stolen straight from the Rails guts).
 This includes loading of the fixtures.
+For Rails 3.x:

 ```ruby
 module FixtureAccess